TaupeMist/Taupemist/Contribution.md

 # Contribution v1
 **Taupemist members provide contributions to the organisation and ensure it's operation, and each member has an equal right to fair compensation.
-Taupemist members have the ability to catalog contributions into a statement for compensation from the organisation.**
+Taupemist members have the ability to catalogue contributions into a statement for compensation from the organisation.**

 ### What is a contribution statement?
 A statement that contains one or more contributions, details what they are and illustrates the value that they will provide to the Taupemist organisation.